Erase All Elements Satisfying Given Condition From Unordered Multiset In C++ - C++ Programming Tutorial

 Removing Even Integers:

-Time Complexity: O(n) is used to iterate and check each integer.
+The time complexity of O(n) is employed to iterate through and verify each integer.

-Space Complexity: O(n) is used to store the integers.
+Space Complexity: O(n) is required to store the integer values.

 Removing Short Strings: